The real Preston is a self-filling rainwater reservoir.

 And now introducing “The Real Preston.”

-The Real Preston has the distinct advantage over the government’s preferred tank that for only an extra R2,000 if will store five times as much water, viz 25,000 litres, but its real benefit is that like McCoy’s automatic oiler, the it is filled automatically, with no need to wait for the uncertain arrival of the government’s tanker.
+The Real Preston has the distinct advantage over the government’s preferred container that for only an extra R2,000 if will store five times as much water, viz 25,000 litres; but its real benefit is that like McCoy’s automatic oiler, it is filled automatically, with no need to wait for the uncertain arrival of the government’s tanker.
 Well, one does have to wait for the spring rains.